CNA Correspondent - Energy shock: How the war on Iran is reshaping global power

 About

-Teresa Tang dissects the biggest global news stories.
-Our host speaks to CNA correspondents on the frontlines to bring you behind-the-scenes of their dispatches from Asia and the world.
+Our host speaks to CNA correspondents on the frontlines to bring you behind the scenes of some of the biggest global news stories from Asia and the world.

 Host and Guest